South Hutchinson woman leans on family, friends after losing fiance and son in deadly crash

-Hutchinson, Kan.
-(KSNW) – Lacy Lomax had plans to get married to her fiance, Alexander “Xander” Dennis, 30, of Junction City, in about a month.
+HUTCHINSON, Kan.
+(KSNW) – Lacy Lomax had plans to get married to her fiance, Alexander “Xander” Dennis, 35, of South Hutchinson, in about a month.

-On Friday, February 4, her plans changed.
-She lost her fiance, and son, in a fatal car crash that happened in Reno County.
+On Friday, her plans changed.
+She lost her fiance and son in a fatal car crash that happened in Reno County.

 Her son, Teagan, was only 13 years old.